FOUNDER, EXECUTIVE DIRECTOR

-Harry started out life as a musician and continues to play actively.
-He was previously a successful entrepreneur in the recording studio industry and has a substantial legal and business background in entertainment and commercial transactions, licensing, trademark and copyright issues.
-In addition to his private practice and work with GITC, he serves as a Court Appointed Special Advocate for foster kids in L.A.
-County and a panel attorney with California Lawyers for the Arts.
+Harry is a drummer, guitarist and former entrepreneur in the recording studio industry.
+As an attorney, Harry specializes in entertainment and commercial transactions, licensing, trademark and copyright issues.
+In addition to his private practice and work with GITC, he serves as a Court Appointed Special Advocate (CASA) for foster kids in LA County and as a panel attorney with California Lawyers for the Arts.
 Our board relies on Harry for his level-headed, humane and well-informed guidance.

 Music has always been a huge part Al Deininger's life.
 He grew up in South Jersey, served in the United States Navy after high school, then settled in Little Rock, AR where he was a bond broker until he relocated to San Diego in 1991.
 Al now operates own boutique financial services company and devotes his off-hours to nurturing his passion for playing guitar, singing and performing around San Diego with bands or as a solo act.
 Al came to Guitars in the Classroom after being a sort of Secret Santa for people in need of a guitar.
 He still buys instruments to help others and also does repairs and setups.
 His work with GITC fulfills his wish to gift the next generation with the joy of making music.
 Al currently leads GITC's Guitar Legacy Program and assists delivering guitar instruction to students in GITC programs.